Have you ever fallen asleep while soaking up some sun and woke up looking like a lobster?

 You could just walk into your local Walmart and purchase the first beach canopy that you see but that probably isn’t advisable unless you are just looking for a cheap, one time use kind of thing.

-Better to spend a little more and get a quality beach canopy.
+Better to spend a little more and get a quality beach tent.

-Quick Answer: The 5 Best Beach Tents For 2017
+Quick Answer: The 5 Best Rated Beach Tents For 2019

 - Pacific Breeze Easy Up Beach Tent